+1 (305) 395 3935

 While the small early chieftainships received stimuli of the most advanced cultures of the late pre-classic in the highlands (for instance, Kaminal Juyu and Chalchuapa).

-However, the pilot studies in the mirador indicate that the giant-sized ceremonial architecture and the population proto-urban they can have caught up within an early date in the late pre-classic, centuries before what imagined.
+However, the pilot studies in the site indicate that the giant-sized ceremonial architecture and the population proto-urban can have caught up within an early date in the late pre-classic, centuries before what was imagined.